devops-assignment1-team1/ias-docs/README.md

 ## Adjusting to Changing Requirements
 - If requirements are changed and there is a need to reprioritize the issues, the scrum master and tech lead will review the process of the ongoing sprint and decide to either finish the sprint or introduce new issues.
 - The scrum master and tech lead will brief the team on the updated requirements and how/when the team will be taking them on
-## Scrum & Processes (IGNORE)
+## Scrum & Processes
 - Working as a team to accomplish sprint goals
     - As a scrum team, the goal of the sprint is to finish the issues in the sprint backlog so members should be helping each other out instead of taking on tasks that are out of scope
     - It is encouraged to seek help from each other when needed not only to improve efficiency but also understanding of the different aspects of the project
 - Scrum/Team processes
-    - Sprint Planning (Date tbd)
+    - Sprint Planning (Thursday)
         - Team to discuss resources available, sprint goals, sprint backlog issues
         - Scrum board to be documented
-    - Sprint Review (Date tbd)
+    - Sprint Review (Wednesday)
         - Team to walkthrough their issue, demo their code and address the Product Owner
         - Code walkthrough can be done after PO leaves
         - Code should be merged into main and deployed in the live environment
         - Scrum board to be documented
-    - Sprint Retrospective (Date tbd)
+    - Sprint Retrospective (Wednesday)
         - Retrotools
         - Actionable points should be documented and worked on in next sprint
     - Technical Backlog Refinement